Bhat-Gurunandan/ajeeb-goa/markdown/04_chapter-4.md

 Somewhere during these regimes, certain communities were allotted land by the village administrators for the services they rendered.
-The arable land was given to the priestly class, lowlands to the Gaunkars and non-Gaunkars, the medium quality land (namoxins) given to the temple or village servants and low quality land was rented out in perpetuity either on a fixed rent (‘*cutubona*’) or a variable tax (‘*vanty*’).  *Gaunkari* institutions also looked after public utility
+The arable land was given to the priestly class, lowlands to the *Gaunkars* and non-*Gaunkars*, the medium quality land (*namoxins*) given to the temple or village servants and low quality land was rented out in perpetuity either on a fixed rent (‘*cutubona*’) or a variable tax (‘*vanty*’).  *Gaunkari* institutions also looked after public utility